Maritime Blue Innovation Accelerator

 As the first maritime accelerator in the state, and among only a handful that exist in the US, this is a transformative moment for Seattle with ripple effects that go far beyond our own waters.

 - Routine in the technology and startup sector, accelerators present game-changing opportunities by connecting promising companies to market and capital opportunities.
-To reverse the current capital landscape for maritime, Maritime Blue and the Port of Seattle borrowed a page from the technology sector playbook and looked to WeWork Labs to launch the first maritime accelerator program in Washington state.
+To reverse the current capital landscape for maritime, Maritime Blue and the Port of Seattle borrowed a page from the technology sector playbook to launch a successful maritime accelerator program in Washington state.

-- The Maritime accelerator is an incredible example of how WeWork Labs, in partnership with Washington Maritime Blue and the Port of Seattle, aim to make the Puget Sound Region a world leading hub for sustainable maritime and ocean industries by supporting early stage startups and creating an ecosystem of innovation.
+- The Maritime accelerator is an incredible example of how the partnership with Washington Maritime Blue, the Port of Seattle and Commerce aim to make our region and state a world leading hub for sustainable maritime and ocean industries by supporting early stage startups and creating an ecosystem of innovation.